-The Industrial Policy Area, as identified on Map 6 - Overall Development Concept, Map 7 - Node #1 - Development Concept, Map 9 - Node #2 - Development Concept and Map 11 - Node #3 - Development Concept is intended for the development of industrial uses that may create nuisance factors (i.e. noise, odour, or visual impacts) that extend outside of the principal building and possibly beyond the property boundary.
+The Industrial Policy Area is intended for the development of industrial uses that may create nuisance factors (i.e., noise, odour, or visual impacts) that extend outside of the principal building and possibly beyond the property boundary.
 Permitted uses may include, but are not limited to, manufacturing, processing, distribution, or repair services, and may also include unenclosed outdoor storage.
 Industrial land uses will conform to the RI District of M.D. of Bonnyville's Land Use Bylaw.
-Opportunities for industrial developments and subdivisions shall only be allowed where identified within the Development Nodes defined in this MASP, reflecting the following policies:
+Opportunities for industrial developments and subdivisions shall only be allowed where identified within the Development Nodes defined in this ASP, reflecting the following policies:

-- 9.9.1 Preparation of an ASP shall be required for multi-lot Industrial developments.
-As per the requirements outlined for preparing ASPs as detailed in the M.D. of Bonnyville's MDP. - 9.9.2 Site-specific activities including road traffic, noise, vibration, smoke, dust, odour, fumes, and lighting shall be evaluated at the time of development permit application so that nuisance is mitigated to an appropriate level to the satisfaction of the M.D. of Bonnyville through implementing applicable industry standards, best practices, and regulatory requirements. - 9.9.3 Outdoor storage shall be screened from roadways and adjacent properties through landscaping, berms, and/or fencing. - 9.9.4 Industrial parcel sizes and numbers are not prescribed, but must be shown to be valid, meet required setbacks and function and ensure proper access for the development proposed, to the satisfaction of the M.D. of Bonnyville.

-9.9.5 Through provisions in the Land Use Bylaw, the M.D. of Bonnyville shall ensure that adequate buffers or transitional land uses are maintained between non-industrial and industrial uses where the potential exists for significant land use conflicts with regard to noise, vibration, dust, odour, environmental hazards or other safety risks.
+- Policy 9.9.1: Preparation of an ASP shall be required for multi-lot Industrial developments.
+As per the requirements outlined for preparing ASPs as detailed in the M.D. of Bonnyville's MDP. - Policy 9.9.2: Site-specific activities including road traffic, noise, vibration, smoke, dust, odour, fumes, and lighting shall be evaluated at the time of development permit application so that nuisance is mitigated to an appropriate level to the satisfaction of the M.D. of Bonnyville through implementing applicable industry standards, best practices, and regulatory requirements. - Policy 9.9.3: Outdoor storage shall be screened from roadways and adjacent properties through landscaping, berms, and/or fencing. - Policy 9.9.4: Industrial parcel sizes and numbers are not prescribed, but must be shown to be valid, meet required setbacks and function and ensure proper access for the development proposed, to the satisfaction of the M.D. of Bonnyville. - Policy 9.9.5: Through provisions in the Land Use Bylaw, the M.D. of Bonnyville shall ensure that adequate buffers or transitional land uses are maintained between non-industrial and industrial uses where the potential exists for significant land use conflicts with regard to noise, vibration, dust, odour, environmental hazards or other safety risks.
 For example, agricultural uses may be used as a transitional land use between industry and residential uses.
 Required buffering will be determined by the M.D. of Bonnyville at the subdivision or development permit stage.